ErikBurdett/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+Closure is a function bundled (or enclosed) with refrences to it's surrounding state - a way to make local variables within a function exist outside, or in refrence to, that variable's function.
 2. Study the following code, then answer the questions below.

 ```js